thirukkural2022/obedparla.com/content/posts/2019-02-17-distractions-ideas-richard-feynman-and-having-a-great-life.md

 ---
-title: "On Distractions, Ideas, Richard Feynman and having a great life."
-author: "Obed Marquez Parlapiano"
+title : "On Distractions, Ideas, Richard Feynman and having a great life." author : "Obed Marquez Parlapiano" date : "2019-02-17" categories :
-date: "2019-02-17"
-categories: "human-behaviour,science"
-tags:
+ - human-behaviour
+ - science
+tags : ""
-cover: "../images/richard-feynman-profile.jpg"
+cover : "../images/richard-feynman-profile.jpg"
 ---

 In 2016 I stumbled upon a book called "The Pleasure Of Finding Things Out" by Richard Feynman, it was a collection of some of Feynman's best stories.
 The book was so good that shortly after finishing it I read "Surely you're joking, Mr Feynman", a book of a similar nature.
 Both of the books give glimpses into Feynman's life, his ideas, experiences and outlook on life itself.